tjungbauer/openshift-clusterconfig-gitops/clusters/management-cluster/setup-tempo-operator/README.md

   # @default -- 3
   syncwave: 3

-  # -- Namespace where LokiStack is deployed and where the Secret shall be created.
+  # -- Namespace where TempoStack is deployed and where the Secret shall be created.
   namespace: *tempo-namespace

   # -- Name of Secret that shall be created.